SimSimButDifferent/UniV3FlashSwapDualArbBot/README.md

 FORK_URL=https://eth-mainnet.g.alchemy.com/v2/YOUR_API_KEY_
 ```

+### Foundry testing ❤️‍🔥

 **Run the local node**

 You can go to etherscan.io if you want to get a more recent block number.

-**Foundry testing**

 ```bash
 anvil --fork-url FORK_URL --fork-block-number 19721861 --fork-chain-id 1 --chain-id 1
 ```
-Split the terminal and deploy flashSwapV3.sol to the forked mainnet:
+Split the terminal and deploy flashSwapV3.sol to the forked mainnet: 🚀

 ```bash
 forge script script/DeployFlashSwapV3.s.sol --rpc-url http://127.0.0.1:8545 --broadcast --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --legacy